 What is an accounts receivable aging schedule?

-If you have many different customers, keeping track of exactly who’s behind on which payments can get tricky.
+Keeping track of exactly who’s behind on which payments can get tricky if you have many different customers.
 Some businesses will create an accounts receivable aging schedule to solve this problem.

-Here’s an example accounts receivable aging schedule for the fictional company XYZ Inc.
+Here’s an example of an accounts receivable aging schedule for the fictional company XYZ Inc.

 Accounts Receivable Aging Schedule